 Sadly, throughout the ages there have always been plenty of people who would like to stuff conditions into that message of grace - in the first years many wanted to add the condition that you had to be Jewish before you could believe and receive.
 Often it has been the 'right' race or the correct skin colour that was touted as the necessary condition to receive God's grace.
-Even today there are plenty of people who would still like to stuff conditions into that clear and unconditional declaration - conditions like "you have to believe hard enough", or "you have to believe in a particular way", or "we'll act as your agent and apply for the forgiveness for you", or

-"we're the central distribution center for God's forgiveness, and we'll let you know when you can have some".
+Even today there are plenty of people who would still like to stuff conditions into that clear and unconditional declaration - conditions like "you have to believe hard enough", or "you have to believe in a particular way", or "we'll act as your agent and apply for the forgiveness for you", or "we're the central distribution center for God's forgiveness, and we'll let you know when you can have some".
 How sad, especially when the real declaration is so clear, so simple, so available - "everyone who believes in him receives forgiveness of sins in his name."
 "All who believe" ... not some, not a few, not just the ones we like, or think appropriate, or worthy, or whatever.
 "All who believe, ..."
 While that seems to be a very frightening thought to some, it is an incredibly life-giving thought to us.

 And so here we stand on the brink of another year, looking forward with some angst and trepidation about how the year will unfold.
-While there is always some uncertainty about what events we will experience, there is no uncertainty at all about our relationship with God.
+Especially this year with the new building coming into physical reality we have uncertainty about what events we will experience; however, there is no uncertainty at all about our relationship with God.
 In that moment when Jesus came dripping up out of the waters of the Jordan, when God affirmed him as the Beloved, the Christ, the promise of our redemption and reconciliation with God was also affirmed.
 That promise was later sealed and confirmed in Christ's death and resurrection, and delivered in our first moment of belief, however halting and incomplete that might have been.

-Now, strengthened by the assurance that no matter what else might befall us through the coming year, and years, that our reconciliation with God is complete, we are freed to go forth and proclaim as Peter did that that reconciliation is there for everyone who believes in Christ.
+Now, strengthened by the assurance that no matter what else might befall us through the coming year - and years - our reconciliation with God is complete, we are freed to go forth and proclaim as Peter did that that reconciliation is there for everyone who believes in Christ.
 Just as Jesus came up out of the water of his baptism and went forth into the world proclaiming God's love and mercy through acts of loving kindness and healing, so too are we called to emerge from the waters of our baptism and go out into the community around us doing the same.
 The message of God's grace is there for the taking, and for the sharing.
-May God grant us the wisdom and strength to do both.
+May God grant us the wisdom and strength to do both: accept, but more importantly share, this good news through living the kind of love with which God loves us in Christ.